johntrimble/langgraph-checkpoint-cassandra/README.md

 - `float` - Floating point values (stored in `metadata_double` map)
 - `bool` - Boolean values (stored in `metadata_bool` map)
 - `None` - Null values (stored in `metadata_null` set)

-**Note**: Complex types like lists, sets, and dicts are stored in the serialized `metadata` blob but are not directly filterable.
-To filter on these, extract them into simple fields in your metadata structure.

 #### Performance Optimization with Include/Exclude Patterns